geneontology/geneontology.github.io/_docs/faq.md

 [consortium](/faq-tags/consortium)
 {:/comment}

 Direct support for the Gene Ontology Consortium is provided by an R01 grant from the National Human Genome Research Institute (NHGRI) \[grant HG02273\].
-Funding for the GO member organizations is detailed [here](http://geneontology.org/page/go-consortium-contributors-list).
+Funding for the GO member organizations is detailed [on our annotation contributors page](/docs/annotation-contributors/).

 ## Why are the ontologies initially produced in OBO flat file format instead of XML?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------